 This last point is really important, because if you don’t have something you would rather be doing than working all the time, then you will always end up working, even if deep down you hate doing it.

-Step 2 – now you know how you want your work life to be, decide the time scale in which you want this change to take place and plan out what needs to happen each week, month or quarter in order for you to get there.
+Now you know how you want your work life to be, decide the time scale in which you want this change to take place.
+Then plan out what needs to happen each week, month or quarter in order for you to get there.
 You may need to train and develop your staff to take on some of the tasks you have been doing for years.
 Remember, the longer you have been a workaholic, the longer it will take you to change your many bad habits.